cloudmesh-community/fa19-516-174/project/report.md

 ## Introduction

-We set up a Raspberry pi cluster and integrate Kubernetes.
-We then implement REST services using open API and deploy AI services on them.
+We implement REST services using open API and deploy AI services on them.

 ## Related Work